The Rundown

 - Slightly pricey but not too bad

-Merrick Puppy Dry Dog Food contains an abundance of all-natural, super health-promoting ingredients that are guaranteed to give your Doberman puppy a good nutritional start.
+Merrick Grain Free Dry Puppy Food contains an abundance of all-natural, super health-promoting ingredients that are guaranteed to give your Doberman puppy a good nutritional start.

-Filled to the brim with premium quality protein sources, vegetables and fruits for energy, fiber, and antioxidants, and great fat sources, you cannot go wrong feeding your puppy this dry food.
-For a healthy, active Doberman puppy, this is a super dog food choice.
+It’s filled to the brim with premium quality protein sources, vegetables and fruits for energy, fiber, and antioxidants, and great fat sources.
+You absolutely cannot go wrong feeding your puppy this dry food.

 click to see more